nic-obert/nic-obert/README.md

 <!-- <img src="" alt="" width=48 height=48> -->

 ## Open for collaboration
-I am willing to collaborate with you on your projects and I would be pleased if you joined me on mine.
+I am willing to collaborate.
+Contact me on nchlsuba@gmail.com or on the medias below.

 ## Reach me on